What is an L Bond?

 Minnesota-based company GWG Holdings, the parent company of GWG Life, buys life settlements contracts from policyholders at prices that exceed the surrender value.
-The company finances these purchases through the sale of high-yield bonds and preferred stocks to buyers that are looking to invest in instruments that have a higher yield than those in the stock and bond markets.
-GWG Holdings sells unrated bonds, which come with a higher risk than other instruments in the stock market.
-According to the firm’s fact sheet, L Bonds are considered speculative and are subject to a higher degree of risk such as the risk of losing the investments.
+The company finances these purchases through the sale of high-yield bonds to buyers looking to invest in instruments that have a higher yield.

 Maturities of L Bonds

 L Bonds come with maturities ranging from two to seven years.
-Previously, GWG offered L Bonds with 6-month and 1-year maturities, but the company scrapped them in September 2016.
-Long-term offerings include 2 years, 3 years and 5 years.
-The interest rates are 5.50% for 2-year bonds, 6.25% for 3-year bonds, and 8.50% for 5-year bonds.
-The bonds are illiquid, and investors must wait until maturity to access their investments.
+Previously, GWG offered bonds with 6-month and 1-year maturities, but the company stopped that practice in September 2016.
+The bonds are illiquid, so investors must wait until maturity to access their investments.

 GWG Holdings also issues preferred stocks that pay a dividend of 7% and come with a conversion option.
 The issuer can recall them before the maturity date and their proceeds correlate to the life insurance policy purchased from the original policyholders.
-In a situation where the insurance provider goes bankrupt or does not give accurate predictions to its policyholders, the company may be unable to make timely interest payments, and this will affect the prices of its offerings.
-Also, unlike the L Bonds and preferred stocks, the GWG’s common stocks are liquid, and investors may redeem them before maturity for cash.
+In a situation where the insurance provider goes bankrupt, the company may be unable to make timely dividend payments.
+This will affect the prices of its offerings.

 Attractiveness of L Bonds

-Although L Bonds come with a high degree of risk, they are attractive to investors due to their high yields and short-term maturities.
-Also, unlike other alternative investments that are highly correlated to certain segments of the market, L Bonds are not correlated to the equity or fixed income markets.
-Alternative investments like REITs are correlated to the real estate market, and any positive or negative effects in the latter will directly affect the prices of REITs.
+Although these bonds come with a high degree of risk, they are attractive to investors due to their high yields.
+Also, unlike other alternative investments that are highly correlated to certain segments of the market, they are not correlated to the equity or fixed income markets.

 Characteristics of L Bonds

-- Investors can purchase L Bonds from GWG Holdings or a Depository Trust Company participant.
+- Investors can purchase the bonds from GWG Holdings or a Depository Trust Company participant.

-- L Bonds are sold in denominations of $1,000.
-The minimum amount of investments that an investor can purchase is $25,000.
+- The bonds are sold in denominations of $1,000.
+The minimum amount that an investor can purchase is $25,000.

-- L Bonds are illiquid investments, and the holders cannot sell them on the secondary market.
+- They are illiquid investments, and the holders cannot sell them on the secondary market.
 They need to wait until the bonds mature to redeem the principal amount.
 It is highly unlikely that these bonds can be purchased in the secondary market.

-- L Bonds are callable, and the issuer possesses the right to recall the bond at any time before the maturity date without a penalty.
-It may occur when market interest rates fall below the interest rate offered by the issuer.
+- The bonds are callable.
+The issuer possesses the right to recall the bond at any time before the maturity date without a penalty.
+This may occur when market interest rates fall below the interest rate offered by the bonds.

-- Holders of L Bonds cannot redeem the bond before the maturity date, death or disability of the policyholder.
-However, if GWG agrees to redeem the bond for any other reason apart from the above reasons, the bondholder will be charged a penalty of 6% on the withdrawn amount.
+- Holders cannot redeem the bond before the maturity date or the death or disability of the original policyholder.
+However, if GWG agrees to redeem the bond for any other reason, the bondholder will be charged a penalty of 6%.

-- Upon maturity, the L Bond is automatically renewed unless the bondholder decides to redeem the bond.
+- Upon maturity, the bond is automatically renewed unless the bondholder decides to redeem the bond.

-- An L Bond does not correlate to equity or fixed income markets, and its value is not affected by the volatility of the financial markets.
+- The bonds do not correlate to equity or fixed income markets, and their value is not affected by the volatility of the financial markets.